DanielWarfield1/nClusterFramework/README.md

 Read the docs here for more info: https://nclusterframework.readthedocs.io/en/latest/

+note: this was abandoned in favore of https://github.com/DanielWarfield1/MelClusterFramework

 ## Description
 A Framework for clustering multidimensional time series data based on windows of time.
 This is primarily designed for ingesting and clustering musical data.